 Regardless of whether you choose Project xCloud or Nvidia GeForce Now, you should not expect resolution or image quality on par with what you can get playing games in a more traditional fashion.
 However, especially when considering the smaller screen sizes the services could be running on, it isn’t wholly disappointing.

-Currently undergoing invite-only beta testing, Nvidia GeForce Now is capable of running at 1080p resolution.
+Just launched officially, Nvidia GeForce Now is capable of running at 1080p resolution.
 To do this, Nvidia says you need to have a wireless router with 5GHz support or an Ethernet connection, as well as a download speed of at least 25 Mpbs.
 If your speed is at least 15 Mbps, you can play games at 720p, and they should run at 60 frames per second in either resolution.
 During the beta, sessions are capped at four hours before needing to refresh.

 Because Microsoft hasn’t fully detailed Project xCloud yet, we don’t know its full quality capabilities.
 However, in a blog post published by Microsoft, the company said it didn’t see the service as a replacement for a console “connected to a 4K TV with full HDR support and surround sound.”
-This seems to imply that xCloud will be targeting lower resolution and will not include HDR support, but we will likely know for sure after E3 in June 2019.
+This seems to imply that xCloud will be targeting lower resolution and will not include

 The games you play on Project xCloud and Nvidia GeForce Now are going to likely be the deciding factor in which service you use — not because of what the games are, but because of how you gain access to them.